RickPatneaude/SantaDungeonEscape/readme.txt

 --EXECUTABLE BUILD--

     Implemented build process and uploaded project to GitHub.
-Game can now be run from a build folder by running the executable file "Santa1.exe"
+Game can now be run from a build folder by running the executable file "Santa1.exe".
+Can download build folder as a zip file from https://github.com/RickPatneaude/SantaDungeonEscape